Outstaff vs Outsource: What is the Difference Between These Models?

 outstaffing vs outsourcing

-This allows a client to “employ” a dedicated IT outstaff team member.
+This allows a client to “employ” a dedicated IT outstaffed team member.
+An outstaffing partner provides the necessary specialized expertise, enabling companies, especially startups and small product companies, to maintain control over specialized tasks.
 At the same time, the IT services provider acts as the official employer that pays benefits, bonuses, equipment, holiday pay, and employer taxes.

 Outstaffing Model